 Background

 The Direct Observation of Procedural Skills (DOPS) is a form of workplace-based assessment widely used to assess a learner’s ability to execute a technical skill.
-The aim of the current study is to report on the first stage in the adaptation of the DOPS for the assessment of podiatry learners’ procedural skills in workplace-based clinical settings.
+The aim of this paper is to report on the development phase of the adaptation of the DOPS for the assessment of podiatry learners’ procedural skills in workplace-based clinical settings.

 Context

 Podiatry learners are required to practice and demonstrate a variety of procedural skills in the management of foot complaints.
 Such skills include the use of scalpel blades, needles and local anaesthetic applied to a variety of disorders.
-The DOPS provides an avenue by which learner’s procedural skills can be assessed and timely feedback provided in the workplace, or in a simulated environment.
+The DOPS provides an avenue by which learner’s procedural skills can be assessed and timely feedback provided in the workplace, or in simulated environments.

-Innovation
+Method

 The DOPS was initially adapted for podiatry by a member of podiatry faculty, a clinical education specialist and clinical educator from another allied health discipline.
 That version was circulated among podiatry faculty at three Australian universities, their adaptations reviewed by the research team and clinical supervisors from the home university.
-The subsequent version was administered during either supervisor assessment of learner or peer assessment, in real time, or simulated application of procedural skills.
+The subsequent version, pDOPS was administered by (n=2) supervisors for (n=12) learners during real-time clinical events, and (n=11) learners peer assessed others during (n=5) real-time and (n=6) simulated learning events.

+Results and Conclusion

-A new tool, the Podiatry Direct Observation of Procedural Skills (pDOPS) emerged from the process.
-An opportunity exists to consult with the wider podiatry community to confirm initial impressions and proceed with reliability studies.
-Research into podiatry workplace-based educational practices is vital to achieve assurance of achievement of podiatry competencies and standards.
+A new tool, the Podiatry Direct Observation of Procedural Skills (pDOPS) has emerged from this process.
+Face and construct validity have been confirmed and faculty and students consider pDOPS contributes to learning.
+Further research is necessary to confirm the validity and reliability of the pDOPS to achieve assurance of achievement of podiatry competencies and standards.

-contribution

 KEY WORDS:

-satisfied

 Direct Observation of Procedural Skills; workplace-based assessment; podiatry

 Introduction

 Podiatrists employ a range of minor surgical and procedural skills in the management of foot complaints.
 These skills include nail care and debridement, wound care and local anaesthetic injections.
-Assessment of these skills in the podiatry pre-professional curriculum is undertaken consistently, however there is a paucity of literature that describes the tools used and/or evidence to support their use.
+Assessment of the podiatry pre-professional student’s application of procedural skills in-situ is undertaken consistently.
+Not only are the actual procedures assessed, the assessment includes the student’s ability to priorities tasks, manage the sterile environment, the patients concern and reactions and adhere to workplace health and safety matters of relevance.
+However there is a paucity of literature that describes the tools used and/or evidence to support their use.

-Internationally recognised approaches to Workplace-based Assessment (WBA), the concept of a programmatic approach to assessment (Van Der Vleuten & Schuwirth, 2005), and the tools used by other disciplines (Ahmed, Miskovic, Darzi, Athanasiou, & Hanna, 2011; Barton, Corbett, van der Vleuten, & Programme, 2012; Norcini & Burch, 2007) provide an avenue by which these skills can be assessed during patient care in podiatry.
-Formal evaluation of WBA tools is important to ensure the assessment practices are defensible and enhance learner learning outcomes, person-centred care and patient safety – all podiatry competencies and standards.
+Internationally recognised approaches to Workplace-based Assessment (WBA), the concept of a programmatic approach to assessment (Van Der Vleuten & Schuwirth, 2005), and the tools used by other disciplines (Ahmed, Miskovic, Darzi, Athanasiou, & Hanna, 2011; Barton, Corbett, van der Vleuten, & Programme, 2012; Norcini & Burch, 2007) provide stimulus for discussion and consideration and an avenue by which procedural skills can be assessed during patient care in podiatry.
+At the home university faculty are cognisant that formal evaluation of WBA tools is important to ensure the assessment practices are defensible and enhance learner learning outcomes, person-centred care and patient safety – all podiatry competencies and standards.

 Regardless of whether WBA tools are designed to be formative or summative, effective assessments need to provide evidence of the direct observation of learners’ work as they continue to develop their clinical competency.
 Assessment tools provide evidence to support decision making – it is expected any assessment tool will demonstrate five identifiable features (Schuwirth & van der Vleuten, 2010):